sangkilc/ICSE-2020-SV-Handbook/README.md

 ## Clowdr

-All the audiences of ICSE 2020 will be joining [Clowdr](https://www.clowdr.org/), which provides a convenient interface for virtual conferences.
+All the audiences of ICSE 2020 will be joining [Clowdr](icse2020.clowdr.org/), which provides a convenient interface for virtual conferences.
 At a high level, Clowdr joins a youtube live video and a Slido room in a single page, so that the audiences can easily ask questions while watching the video.
-Once you logged into Clowdr, you will be able to see on-going live sessions (by clicking the Sessions button).
-If you enter one of the sessions, then you will be able to see an embeded youtube video in the page as well as an embedded Slido form, which can be used to ask questions:
+Once you are ogged into Clowdr, you will be able to see on-going live sessions (by clicking the Sessions button).
+If you enter one of the sessions, then you will be able to see an embedded youtube video in the page as well as an embedded Slido form, which can be used to ask questions:

 ![](pictures/clowdr.png).

-Note that Clowdr has its own chat rooms (this is different from Slack channels).
-Therefore, SVs should monitor both Clowdr and Slack chat during a live casting.
+Note that Clowdr has its own chat rooms (which is different from Slack channels).
+During live sessions, the online SV assigned to the session will monitor both Clowdr and Slido (see details below).

 ## Description of SV Tasks